maxgohren/maxgohren.github.io/_posts/2025-03-14-SplitKeyboards.md

 _The clear acrylic shows off the soldering work nicely._

 # The Learning Curve
-lucky enough to have a slow week at work and employed the jump-in-the-deep-end approach.
+Lucky enough to have a slow week at work and employed the jump-in-the-deep-end approach.
 I used my new keyboard every day for about a week to just do typing practice, and the most barebones of command-line Linux navigation.
 The most practice was spent on stubborn bottom-row keys like Z, X and C, and the crossover keys like Y and